CURRENT PROJECT STATUS:

 - 07-19-2010 Pilot Study Summary - A summary of a follow-up 4-week pilot study performed in May, 2010 to confirm the performance of greensand granular media filtration using water drawn from deep monitoring well DW-9.
 The raw water quality at DW-9, located at the site of the future production wells, is lower in iron, manganese and arsenic compared to the original Prudential Blvd test well.

 - 06-07-2010 Mint Farm WTP Geotechnical Report - A report summarizing the field work and results of the geotechnical study, including sub-surface investigation, exploratory borings and laboratory testing, for the proposed Mint Farm Regional Water Treatment Plant and associated transmission main to connect the plant to the City’s existing distribution system.

-- 03-08-10 Environmental Site Assessment - Phase I and Phase II.
-Detailed report describing the environmental investigation of the Mint Farm Industrial park and related findings.
-The focus of the investigation was to identify the potential for off-site or on-site environmental conditions to impact development of the deep aquifer and proposed well field.
-The study included an in-depth review of historical activities, file review with regulatory agencies, site reconnaissance and extensive field and lab work to collect and analyze numerous soil samples and groundwater samples throughout the site.
+- 03-08-10 Environmental Site Assessment - Detailed report describing the environmental investigation focusing on identifying the potential for on- or off-site environmental conditions to impact the Mint Farm well field.
+The study includes an in-depth review of historical activities, file review with regulatory agencies, site reconnaissance and extensive lab analysis of numerous soil and groundwater samples taken from the Mint Farm.